calaldees/blog/templates/lodger_agreement.md

 ## Respect for others

 * The Lodger and Landlord must not:
-    * act in an antisocial manner towards the Landlord or any visitor to the property
+    * act in an antisocial manner towards cohabiters or any visitor to the property
     * make excessive noise
     * allow any visitors to act in an antisocial manner
     * leave rubbish in inappropriate places